 3 of 9

-The size of your monthly benefit is arrived at by a series of calculations.
+The size of your monthly benefit is determined by a series of calculations.

 Your primary insurance amount, or PIA — the benefit you would get at full retirement age — determines the size of your monthly retirement payment.
 According to the Social Security Administration’s website, the PIA is based on the Average Indexed Monthly Earnings, or AIME, as applied to an inflation-adjusted formula.
 The PIA is then adjusted for whether you take retirement before or after your normal retirement age — 66 for those now reaching retirement age, but gradually adjusted to age 67 for those born after 1960.